w3f/Grants-Program/applications/Tellor.md

 **Parachain Integration Contract**
 A new lightweight smart contract to handle parachain registration and ease parachain integration from the Oracle and Governance contracts.
 Registration provides parachain-specific configuration and ensures that sensitive functionality can only be called by the corresponding consumer parachain ‘owner’ accounts.
 Helper functions will abstract the necessary call encodings for remote execution, keeping cross-chain messaging functionality separate from oracle and governance logic.

-Parachain registration could also require a TRB stake within the Oracle contract, further adding to the economic security of the oracle solution.
+Parachain registration could also require additional staking within the Oracle contract, further adding to the economic security of the oracle solution.

 **Tellor Pallet**
 An amalgamation of aspects of the functionality from the Oracle, AutoPay and Consumer contracts, enabling oracle functionality on any parachain secured by stake within the Oracle contract.
 Allows oracle data feed setup and funding as well as oracle data reporting and consumption, ensuring that all oracle data for a particular parachain is stored within its own local state.

-Oracle reporters must have staked the necessary TRB tokens for a parachain via the Oracle contract before they are able to start reporting on a consumer parachain.
+Oracle reporters must have staked the necessary tokens for a parachain via the Oracle contract before they are able to start reporting on a consumer parachain.
 Oracle reporters earn rewards for reporting oracle data in the token of the parachain.

 Data disputes originate via the pallet on the consumer chain and require a dispute fee, typically 10% of stake amount and increasing with each round, to be locked before being reported to the Governance contract where they are voted on, locking an oracle reporter from reporting to the parachain until resolution.